acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

-- TODO: DeLoach
+- TODO: Boney

 #### Confirmation

-- TODO: DeLoach
+- TODO: Boney

-## For student transfers
+## For transfer students

 ### Become a part of the UF community